 Make a payment or apply for a Graduate PLUS Loan if you desire additional funds.

 Financial Aid will disburse approximately 5-10 days before classes.
 Please plan to have your own financial resources to cover any living and personal expenses prior to the first day of classes.
-Students with credit balance can request a refund.
+Students with a credit balance can request a refund.